puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

    We recommend that you back up the following databases and PE files.

-   On a monolithic (all-in-one) install, the databases and PE files will all be located on the same node as the puppet master.
+   On a monolithic (all-in-one) install, the databases and PE files will all be located on the same node as the Puppet master.

    - `/etc/puppetlabs/`
    - `/opt/puppet/share/puppet-dashboard/certs`